jwplayer/jwplatform-docs/docs/analytics-api/metrics-and-dimensions.md

   </tr>
 </table>

-<sup>* This premium metric requires a JW Player Enterprise or Developer license.<br/><br/>&#10013; This metrics requires both a JW Player Enterprise and special authorization.
+<sup>* This premium metric requires a JW Player Enterprise or Developer license.<br/>&#10013; This premium metric requires both a JW Player Enterprise and special authorization.
 Please contact your JW Player representative.</sup>

 <a name="viewers"></a>